RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

    * drag from thumbnail to Photoshop or any image editor to load
    * drag from Explorer to Preview Pane to view any image metadata
 * Auto-tag NFSW
+   * Set a list of tokens that will be used to detect if an image is NSFW
+   * Auto-tag on scan, or auto-tag existing images.
+* Folders and Albums
+   * Add images to one or more albums to manage your images
+   * Browse from your selected folders if you prefer

 # Getting Started